yugabyte/terraform-provider-ybm/docs/resources/autoscaler_policy.md

 ### Optional

 - `status` (String) Policy status used to enable or disable autoscaling.
 Valid values are ACTIVE or INACTIVE.
+When ACTIVE, set ignore_num_nodes_changes = true on the matching ybm_cluster region to prevent Terraform drift from autoscaler-driven num_nodes changes.

 ### Read-Only